Volcanoes National Park 365

-Volcanoes National Park, also known as Parc National des Volcans, lies adjacent to the Virunga National Park in the Democratic Republic of Congo, and Mgahinga National Park in Uganda.
-The park derives its name from the rugged chain of steep volcanoes that form a chain stretching across into the DRC and is the habitat for the Mountain Gorilla and tours that visit these majestic animals.
-Five of the eight volcanoes in the chain lie within the Volcanoes National Park, which are covered in dense rainforest and bamboo.
+Rwanda’s Volcanoes National Park lies adjacent to the Virunga National Park in the Democratic Republic of Congo, and Mgahinga National Park in neighbouring Uganda.
+The park derives its name from the chain of steep volcanoes that stretches across into the DRC, five of which lie within the Volcanoes National Park, and are covered in dense rainforest and bamboo.

-Volcanoes National Park protects around 300 mountain gorillas, which amounts to roughly half of the world's existing population, and is the ideal place for a Rwanda gorilla tour adventure.
-It was here that Dian Fossey spent over 20 years studying the gorillas and campaigning for their protection, leading to far more stringent conservation efforts to protect their numbers.
-Her life was later documented in the film "˜Gorillas in the Mist' which was filmed in the park and gained much publicity for Volcanoes National Park and the plight of the mountain gorillas.
+In recent years, Rwanda has centred a lot of its tourism efforts on gorilla trekking, and Volcanoes National Park is the ideal place to see these magnificent creatures in their natural habitat.
+It was here that renowned conservationist and primate expert Dian Fossey spent over 20 years studying the gorillas and campaigning for their protection, which resulted in much more stringent conservation efforts to ensure their survival.
+Her life was later documented in the film ‘Gorillas in the Mist’, which was filmed in Volcanoes and helped raise awareness and recognition of the park and the plight of the gorillas.

-Volcanoes National Park Gorilla Safaris are by far the park’s most popular activity, although it is not the only activity on offer here.
-Between gorilla tracking, visitors can explore the forested slopes on hikes and nature walks, while the more adventurous can go mountain climbing.
+While gorilla safaris are by far the park’s most popular attraction, it is not the only activity on offer here and visitors can also explore the forested slopes on hikes and nature walks, while the more adventurous can go mountain climbing.